kristin-vrona/Vrona-Profile/index.md

 ## Welcome.

 I'm Kristin Vrona, an economist and data analyst with over 9 years of applied experience.

-My doctoral specializations include **econometrics and labor economics**.
-I also have a strong foundation in health economic modeling research and game theory.
+My doctoral field specializations are **econometrics and labor economics**.
+I also have a strong foundation in **health economic modeling and game theory**.

+\\
+\\

 My expertise in applied economics is complimented by **9+ years of experience in data management and coding proficiency** in multiple languages -- this combined skillset has equipped with an **aptitude for causal analysis and inference**.